mindspore-lab/mindone/examples/opensora_pku/README.md

     ... # pass other arguments
 ```

-The command above will run a 8-card inference and save the log files into "output_log". `--master_port` specifies the Scheduler binding port number. `--worker_num` and `--local_worker_num` should be the same to the number of running devices, e.g., 8.
+The command above will run a 8-card inference and save the log files into "output_log". `--master_port` specifies the scheduler binding port number. `--worker_num` and `--local_worker_num` should be the same to the number of running devices, e.g., 8.

 In case of the following error:
 ```bash